-This section is based on the GD32E103xx series chips and GD32C103xx series chips of version A, and the default VDD and VDDA pins remain connected, and are powered by the same power supply.
+This section is based on the GD32F10x series chip of version A, and the default VDD and VDDA pins remain connected and are powered by the same power supply.

-GD32E103/GD32C103 series reset control includes three resets: power reset, system reset and backup domain reset.
-A power reset is a cold reset, which resets all systems except the backup domain when the power is turned on.
-During the power and system reset process, NRST will maintain a low level until the reset is over.
-When the MCU cannot be executed, the NRST pin waveform can be monitored by an oscilloscope to determine whether the chip has been reset.
+GD32F10x series reset control includes three types of reset: power reset, system reset and backup domain reset.
+The power reset is cold reset.
+When the power is started, all systems except the backup domain are reset.
+In the process of power and system reset, NRST will maintain a low level until the end of reset.
+When MCU cannot be executed, the oscilloscope can monitor the NRST pin waveform to determine whether the chip has been reset events.